CarlosWilk/mobdev_ca3/README.md

 4. Quotes:

-Famous quotes from the characters
+Famous quotes from the characters from the series.

 6. Death Count:

-A simple death total count.
+Who was murdered by who and what was the cause.

 To run this project, simple add